Data Handling

 File lifecycle

-Section titled “File lifecycle”Every file uploaded to FileSafety follows a strict lifecycle with automatic deletion:
+Section titled “File lifecycle”Every file uploaded to FileSafety follows a strict lifecycle with immediate deletion after scanning:

 Section titled “Timeline details”| Time | Event | Data state |